mpilosov/messager/README.md

 ### Disclaimer
 ---
 **THIS IS NOT A SECURE METHOD OF COMMUNICATION.**
-If you can figure out how to use the gmail API, great! get in touch and help me out, because I know that is way better.
+If you can figure out how to use the Gmail API...Great!
+Get in touch and help me out please, because I know it is way better.
 But for now, this does the job.

-Mostly it's used to send reminders and updates on remote jobs.
+Mostly I use this code to send reminders and updates on remote jobs.

 ---
 ### Usage

-To use, follow the comments in `send_message.py` or the following example:
+To use, follow the comments in `send_message.py` or the following example (be aware that some characters need to be specially encoded.
+If you want to add support for this, please submit a PR):

 ```
-python send_message.py 3038675309 verizon "Hey there buddy!
-Your simulation results are ready for you!"
+python send_message.py 3038675309 verizon "Hey there buddy.
+Your simulation results are ready for you."

 ```